The tools that the best product managers use daily to perform better.

 Field is a product management tool that helps product teams map out their ideas and development.

 We are fans of their “Collect, Explore, Present” concept.

-With their Collect interface, you gather knowledge from stakeholders or potential customers with open ended questions.
-You can either use your own questions or pick questions sets from well known frameworks such as Business Model Canvas, Lean Canvas or Geoffrey Moore's elevator pitch template.
+With their Collect interface, you gather knowledge from stakeholders or customer feedback from potential customers with open-ended questions.
+You can either use your own questions or pick questions sets from well-known frameworks such as Business Model Canvas, Lean Canvas, or Geoffrey Moore's elevator pitch template.

 Explore is where it gets fun.
 You can review incoming knowledge and see how it gets mapped on a canvas that covers all of the four key product risks: Viability, Feasibility, Desirability, and Marketability.
 You can even sync that data with your Miro board for a joint session with your team, and sync changes back, of course.

 Then their slide generator is great for any PM who gets anxiety when presenting to stakeholders.
 Present collates slides in the development process and generates specific narratives for different audiences such as executives, peers or team members.
 That not only saves a lot of time, it levels up your product strategy entirely.

 Since product managers aren’t the ones designing wireframes, they’ll be biased towards tools that help them facilitate their role — software that makes gathering input and communications easy.
 The software we selected are known not just for their designer-first UX, but also for their ability to connect teams.

 Good for: Brainstorming and collaboration for remote teams Cost: Free for 3 boards, $8/member and month for unlimited boards, $16/member and month for unlimited boards and premium features GA rating: 4.7/5 Number of collaborators: Unlimited from free to premium